 The real responsibility starts the moment you make your website publicly available.
 Thus our service goes beyond the launch of it.
 We come across business owners who had their website built by an unprofessional agency or a freelancer, who has disappeared from the surface of the earth the minute after he received the final payment.

 Raising awareness about the security risks of neglected websites is an important mission for us.
 We’re monitoring the vulnerabilities of WordPress plugins for our clients on a daily basis.
 Now we’ve decided to share our results with you.

 Improving the security of individual websites will improve the security of the WordPress platform so we hope you’ll find this series useful and consequently learn how to keep your website safe and sound.

-Just as promised, here’s a preview from our inaugural “Monthly WordPress Vulnerability Report”.
+Just as promised, you can find a preview from our inaugural WordPress Vulnerability Report below.

 It escalated the permissions for the Contributor role due to a bug in the code.
 A logged-in user in the Contributor role could edit the contact forms.
 By default, the plugin reserves the edit permission for the users with Administrator and Editor roles.

 Is it safe?

 The plugin now reads the permissions for the Contributor role correctly.
 The security of the functionality that allowed you to send file attachments in replies to your visitors got improved.
 You can only specify file paths from within the secure wp-content directory of your website.
 As a result, a potential attacker is less likely to attach malicious files to the e-mails you send to your visitors.